juei-dev/adsbmonitor/README.md

   - Bugfix: deselecting aircraft didn't work correctly if clicked nearby in the map.
 Now, if the same aircraft is selected, selection will be removed if clicked close by of the selected aircraft.
   - Added strong signal percentage (during last 1 minute) to full screen map statistics box.

+Dec 30th, 2021:
+  - Bugfix: full screen map receiver stats strong signals didn't count all the accepted messages.
+Now the strong signal percentage is calculated against all the accepted messages.

 ## Current features